chonkie-inc/chunk/README.md

 ---

-**memchunk** splits text into chunks at semantic boundaries (sentences, paragraphs) using SIMD-accelerated search.
-It's designed for RAG pipelines where you need to chunk massive amounts of text *fast*.
+you know how every chunking library claims to be fast? yeah, we actually meant it.

+**memchunk** splits text at semantic boundaries (periods, newlines, the usual suspects) and does it stupid fast. we're talking "chunk the entire english wikipedia in 120ms" fast.

+want to know how? [read the blog post](blog.md) where we nerd out about SIMD instructions and lookup tables.

 <p align="center">
   <img src="assets/benchmark.png" alt="Benchmark comparison" width="700">